 Oh, there is just no messing with the classics!
 This is the perfect French crepe done in the very traditional French way.
 Having traveled extensively throughout France, I can tell you without a shadow of a doubt that this is the most delightful thing one can eat.
 Sweet, savory, lemony—all the taste sensations are touched with this little beauty.

 I followed the recipe exactly and it yielded the most delicate, buttery, and delicious crepes ever!
 These are so good!
-I've tried many a crepe recipe over the years, and this by far is my favorite.
+I’ve tried many a crepes recipe over the years, and this by far is my favorite.
 The ingredients come together so quickly.

 But what I really liked about these crepes was how nicely they cooked and browned in the pan.
 I served some of the crepes with a squeeze of fresh lemon juice and powdered sugar, some with homemade nutella, and some plain.
 I can’t wait to make these again!

-This is a VERY simple recipe yet a very good idea.
-Butter, sugar and lemon are each very nice on their own, but when you put them together, it’s nearly impossible to fail.
+This is a VERY simple crepes recipe yet a very good idea.
+Butter, sugar, and lemon are each very nice on their own, but when you put them together, it’s nearly impossible to fail.
 If you already have the crepes prepared, anyone can make the variation, including an adolescent or a child, with supervision.